Site icon MyCarolinaLife

 This is the time of year when the night sky lights up with bursting fireworks and the glow of sparklers.

-It’s also a time when holiday fun can send people to the emergency room with burns, hearing damage and potentially much worse, says Wendi Kobylarz, Tidelands Health emergency department director.
+It’s also a time when holiday fun can send people to the emergency department with burns, hearing damage and potentially much worse, says Wendi Kobylarz, Tidelands Health emergency department director.

-Whether people are setting off bottle rockets, Roman candles or other types of pyrotechnics, those who aren’t paying close attention and following safety guidelines can easily send themselves or someone else to the ER.
+Whether people are setting off bottle rockets, Roman candles or other types of pyrotechnics, those who aren’t paying close attention and following safety guidelines can easily send themselves or someone else to the emergency department.

 Sparklers, which are often given to children, are a common cause of burns, Kobylarz says.
-That’s because the popular hand-held display burns at about 2,000 degrees.
+That’s because the popular hand-held display burns at about 2,000 degrees – hot enough to melt some metals.

 “If children have sparklers, watch them – it’s still flame, it’s still hot,” Kobylarz says.
 “They can still get burned.”